hashicorp/terraform-provider-aws/website/docs/d/codeartifact_repository_endpoint.html.markdown

 ## Attribute Reference

-In addition to the argument above, the following attributes are exported:
+This data source exports the following attributes in addition to the arguments above:

 * `repository_endpoint` - URL of the returned endpoint.